-Pets make great best friends and companions and while you may enjoy hanging out with your pet in the house, you may get a little less enjoyment out of the way your pet makes your house smell.
+Pets make great best friends and companions.
+While many of us enjoy hanging out with our pets at home, you may get a little less enjoyment out of the way your pet makes your house smell.
 If you don’t tend to your pets’ mess immediately then you are going to end up with an extremely smelly house.
-This is not the best, especially if you have friends or guests over at your house.
-So we want to give you a few actionable and effective ways for removing pet odors in your house.
+This is not ideal, especially if you have friends or guests over at your house.
+We want to give you a few actionable and effective ways to remove pet odors from your home.

 They always say that prevention is better than cure, but when it comes to pets this is not always possible.
 You may not have a housetrained pet or you simply might have forgotten to let them out for a bit and now you have a mess in your house.
-Here are the steps to removing pet odors in your house.
+Here are the steps to removing pet odors from your home.

 Track Down The Source Of The Smell

-The most common and the most effective best practice to remove pet odors in your house is to locate the source of the smell and then do a deep clean of that area as fast as possible to avoid lingering odors in that spot.
-Most of the time your pet will do their business in the same spot every time, so once you initially locate their favorite spot that will make it much easier for you when it comes to locating the source of the smell in the future.
+The most common and the most effective practice to remove pet odors in your house is to locate the source of the smell and then do a deep clean of that area as fast as possible to avoid lingering odors.
+Most of the time your pet will do their business in the same spot every time.
+Once you initially locate their favorite spot that will make it much easier for you when it comes to locating the source of the smell in the future.

 If you have multiple pets in the house then this will be even more of a headache.
 If they are not house trained, you may feel like you are constantly running around cleaning up after your pet.
 This form of pet odor removal can be very effective because if you notice your pet going for their favorite spot to do their business then you can quickly take action and let them out of the house.
 Saving you the frustration of having to clean up after them and ultimately removing the pet odor from your house.

 If you have carpeted floors and are struggling to find the source of urine then a simple solution is to use a black light with the rest of the rooms’ lights turned off.
-The black light will reveal the source of the urine on your carpets and then you can take action from there to begin cleaning that area of your carpet.
+The black light will reveal the source of the urine on your carpets and then you can take action from there to begin cleaning the area.

 You can remove the urine odor with a simple vinegar solution, let’s get straight into how to do that.

-Firstly you want to make sure that the vinegar solution is not going to discolor your carpet.
+First, you want to make sure that the vinegar solution is not going to discolor your carpet.
 Test the solution in a spot like your closet first to see if any discoloration happens.
-It shouldn’t, but it’s always best to be safe than sorry.
+It shouldn’t, but it’s always better to be safe than sorry.

 Here are the exact steps to take when it comes to removing pet odors on your carpets: